 Serving tip: If you are going to cut your steak and plate it along with other foods, cut across the grain in even slices.
 Be sure to use a very sharp knife to do so.

+Best of luck in your grilling endeavors!
 Check out Chef Paul’s other grilling tips here.